jessicagrosman/training-blog/about.md

 I am focused on making effective and memorable training about technology.

-At work, I create elearning modules, deliver workshops, make videos and write technical documentts.
+At work, I create elearning courses, deliver workshops, make videos and write technical documents.

 My blog is a place to reflect on training and test out different ideas and tools.

-For example, I used Jeykll and GitHub to make this site.
+For example, I am making my own images to improve my graphic design skills.

-I am also making my own images to improve my graphic design skills.
+Not to mention I learned two new tools: Jeykll and GitHub pages to make this site.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/jessicagrosman/).